Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/experience-platform-extension/edge-network-api-reference.md

 ## resetIdentities

-Clears all the states stored in the Edge extension.
+Resets current state of the AEP Edge extension and clears previously cached content related to current identity, if any.

 See [MobileCore.resetIdentities](../mobile-core/mobile-core-api-reference.md#resetidentities) for more details.

 ## Public classes

-### Schema interface
+### XDM Schema

+The AEP Edge extension provides the Schema and Property interfaces (Android) / XDMSchema protocol (iOS) that can be used to define the classes associated with your XDM schema in Adobe Experience Platform.

 {% tabs %}
 {% tab title="Android" %}

 ### Java

-**Schema and property interface**

-The Edge extension provides the following interfaces:

-* Schema

-* Property

-By using the Edge extension, the **Schema** interface can be used to define the classes that are associated with your defined schema in Adobe Experience Platform.

 ```java
 /**